 We went into our mudroom, turned off the lights and sat on the floor in front of our the black light.

 It worked!
 It glowed!

-And it kept all of those awesomely, amazing qualities that we love so much in Oobleck.
+And even with the paint and tonic water instead of water, it still had all of those awesomely, amazing qualities that we love so much in Oobleck.
 When pressure was applied it turned solid, like a putty consistency, but as soon as you removed the pressure it turned back into liquid.